 Oklahoma Assist Wireless Plans

 There are tribal and non-tribal plan options in the state of Oklahoma.
 The free tribal plan provides unlimited talk and unlimited texting with 4GB of data.
 For $1 per month, you get an additional ½ GB of data and for $5 a month, you get an additional GB of data.
 The plan structure would look like this:Tribal Plan

 There are 4 non-tribal plans offered as follows:

-The monthly rate for purchasing additional data is the same rate as in Arkansas, Maryland, Minnesota and Missouri as follows:
+The monthly rate for purchasing additional data/talk or text is the same rate as in Arkansas, Maryland, and Missouri as follows:

 Although their website doesn’t list the types of phones they offer, Assist Wireless phones do have the common smartphone features such as three-way calling, caller ID, call forwarding, call waiting and voicemail.
 You do, however, have the option of using your own unlocked phone.
 If you’re not sure if your phone is compatible with their network, go over to the Assist Wireless compatibility check page.
 This way you’ll know before you apply for a free government phone.

 In order to qualify for the Lifeline free phone and service, you must currently participate in at least one of the following government assistance programs